willemt/dogebox/protocol/one-folder-protocol.rst

     - if we don't have a file that has the same path, add the file to our database and create the file in our local directory,

+    - if we don't have pieces that match the piece range, we add the piece range to our database

+    - if we don't have pieces that match the piece range, and the piece range conflicts with one of our piece ranges, we re-map our conflicting piece(s) piece ranges and enque the re-mapped file to be sent in the file log subset mentioned below.
+We then add the new piece range to our database

-    - if a file's mtime is less than ours, we ignore the file and enqueue the file info from our database to be sent to the peer
+    - if a file's mtime is less than ours, we ignore the file and enqueue the file info from our database to be sent to the peer.
+After we've processed the whole file log we send a subset of our piece log.

+*File Log subset*
+This subset consists of files:

+    - belonging to us which have a higher mtime than the peer

+    - that the peer doesn't have

 Piece log message
 ~~~~~~~~~~~~~~~~~